LF-digitala-kanaler/LFDS/content/components/web/data-visualization/graphsandcharts.md

       make it the same for all graphs.

-      #### Color sets

-      We are going to update the colors for better accessibility.
+      We are going to update the colors for better accessibility. \[2019-12-01]

       Here are the latest sets of colors to use: